-5.1% of total employees received recognition payments, 2.9% of all male employees received a recognition payment and 11.0% of all female employees received a recognition payment.
+6.5% of total employees received recognition payments, 3.5% of all male employees received a recognition payment and 10.0% of all female employees received a recognition payment.

-The median calculation of recognition payments shows that on average male and female employees received the same amount.
-However, the mean figure provides a different interpretation of the average recognition payment, showing that male employees received 5.2% more than female employees.
+The median calculation of recognition payments shows that male employees received 10.0% more than female employees.
+However, the mean figure provides a different interpretation of the average recognition payment, showing that this gap is reversed, with female employees receiving 12.5% more than male employees.